- EC Vacancy

 Promoting strong provinces means respecting their constitutional rights and jurisdictions.
 Whether it is environmental regulation, the export of provincial resources, property rights, or securities regulation, the Government of Alberta must be ever vigilant with protecting our province’s rights of self-governance.
 We have learned by unfortunate experience (i.e. National Energy Program, Wheat Board, Gun Registry, Equalization, etc.), when the federal government seeks to centralize and regulate a responsibility of the provinces, it generally ends in failure.

 Another critical area of concern is the massive transfer of wealth between Alberta and Canada’s so-called ‘have-not’ provinces.
 In 2009 alone, Alberta taxpayers sent $21 billion more to the federal government for direct use by other provinces than we received in return.
 This equates to roughly $5,700 for every man, woman and child in our province – by far the largest contribution per capita in Canada.
 A much larger portion of these dollars should be returned to Alberta for our infrastructure, health care, education and deficit reduction needs.

-- Insist that only duly elected Senators be appointed to represent Alberta in the federal Senate
+- Continue to insist that only duly elected senators be appointed to represent Alberta in the Senate.